lliendo/Radar/docs/plugins-development.rst

 For every reply that the Radar server receives you'll get :

 * address : The IP address of the Radar client that sent the check reply.
-  This is a string value
+  This is a string value.

 * port : The TCP port of the Radar client that sent the check reply.
   This is an integer value.